nominetresearch/microbit-networking-book/wiredcommunication/wiredcommunication.md

 Program your micro:bit 1 so that:

-1.It displays a heart icon until it is tilted over micro:bit 2.
+1. It displays a heart icon until it is tilted over micro:bit 2.

-2.When tilted over micro:bit 2, it sends a pulse to micro:bit 2 over
+2. When tilted over micro:bit 2, it sends a pulse to micro:bit 2 over
     the correct pin.

-3.When micro:bit 1 receives a pulse on its correct pin, it displays a
-    heart icon .
+3. When micro:bit 1 receives a pulse on its correct pin, it displays a heart icon .

 Program your micro:bit 2 so that:

-1.It displays a heart icon when it receives a pulse on its
+1. It displays a heart icon when it receives a pulse on its correct pin.
-    correct pin.

-2.When tilted over micro:bit 1, it sends a pulse to micro:bit 2 over
+2. When tilted over micro:bit 1, it sends a pulse to micro:bit 2 over
     the correct pin.

 Extended activity